myspc-development/art-test/docs/widgets/widget-registry-reference.md

 - Tags provide additional keywords for search or grouping.
 - Register widgets on the `artpulse_register_dashboard_widget` action so they are available before layouts load.
 Core widgets reside in `src/Sample/RoleBasedWidgets.php`.

-See the [Dashboard Widget Design Codex](../dashboard-widget-design-codex.md) for styling guidelines.
+See the [Dashboard Style Guide](../dashboard-style-guide.md) for styling guidelines.

 To add or remove a widget from the React dashboard, edit `assets/js/widgets/index.js` and update the exported array.
 Roles may be adjusted by modifying the `roles`